tabledog/datasette-stripe/readme.md

 - You will now have:
 	- A Datasette instance running at `http://127.0.0.1:3000` (use HTTPS in production).
 	- A SQLite database containing your Stripe account located at `/host/data/stripe.sqlite`.
-- Note: The env var `TDOG_LICENSE` should be set to your [tdog license](https://table.dog/high-detail.html#pricing) for production Stripe accounts.

 ## Run this web app for free with Fly.io